Scille/parsec-cloud/docs/development/guide-release-parsec.md

 - Ensure the release version is greater than the current version.
 - Ensure _git env_ is clean (no changes to be committed).
-- Create the release branch `releases/3.2` (and switch to it).
+- Create the release branch `releases/X.Y` (and switch to it).
 - Update the license Date & version.
 - Update the parsec version across different files in our repository.
+  Check that the version was correctly updated in the expected file(non-exhaustive list: server/pyproject.toml, LICENSE, server/parsec/_version.py, npm package.json files, Cargo.toml files).
 - Update `HISTORY.rst` with a new block generated using the news fragments found in `newsfragments/`.

+> [!IMPORTANT]
-  At this step, the script will ask you to review the changes made so far (mostly to check if [`HISTORY.rst`](/HISTORY.rst) was correctly generated).
+> At this step, the script will ask you to review the changes made so far.
+Check that:
+> - The newsfragments were all squashed into the block added to [`HISTORY.rst`](/HISTORY.rst).
+> - The updated [`HISTORY.rst`](/HISTORY.rst) is correctly formatted — some news fragments may introduce invalid RST syntax.

-  For instance, if some release candidate versions have been released before this one, now is the time to merge back the corresponding release notes.
+> - If some release candidate versions have been released before this one, now is the time to merge back the corresponding release notes.
+>
+> These are easy to miss and cannot be fixed once the version tag is pushed.

-- Create the release commit with the message `Bump version 3.1.1-a.0+dev -> v3.2.0-rc.0`.
+- Create the release commit with the message `Bump version <dev-version> -> vX.Y.Z-rc.0`.

   The commit will contains the change made to `HISTORY.rst`, the various files referencing the parsec version, the updated license and the removed news fragments.

-- Create the release tag `v3.2.0-rc.0`.
+- Create the release tag `vX.Y.Z-rc.0`.

   The script will display the tag information, it needs to be reviewed before proceeding (check the tag signature).

-- Create the dev commit with the message `Bump version v3.2.0-rc.0 -> v3.2.0-rc.1+dev`.
+- Create the dev commit with the message `Bump version vX.Y.Z-rc.0 -> vX.Y.Z-rc.1+dev`.

-- Push the branch `releases/3.2` & the tag `v3.2.0-rc.0`
+- Push the branch `releases/X.Y` & the tag `vX.Y.Z-rc.0`

   The script will require confirmation before pushing.